 China now boasts a 65% online penetration rate with almost 900 million « netizens » online.
 Chinese society has embraced digital and the web unlike anywhere else in the world.
 Users spend on average 3 hours per day browsing online and will research extensively for everything, including various education options.

 The Great Chinese Firewall has resulted in a completely unique online eco-system when it comes to student recruitment with international businesses having to adjust and be tailored to Chinese specific platforms.
-All content needs to be created in Mandarin with in mind that you are talking to a Chinese reader.
+All content needs to be created in Mandarin within the mind that you are talking to a Chinese reader.

 A quality Chinese website